 New to intuitive eating and aren’t sure where to start?
 Get on the waitlist and be the first to know when doors open to the Enjoy It All Group Coaching Program!

-Maybe you’re interested in intuitive eating…but you still want to lose weight.
+Maybe you’re interested in intuitive eating…but you still want to be thin or lose weight.

 Not-so-secret confession?
 I still wanted to lose weight when I started intuitive eating and I certainly wasn’t alone in my experience.
 Don’t get me wrong — I was super done with diets, over-exercising, “randomly” bingeing, and the whole gamut, but I still didn’t feel at ease in my body.
 I still believed something was Inherently Wrong With Me and that when my food issues resolved, this deep, encompassing pain would evaporate faster than water simmered over a hot stove.

 Part of me believed intuitive eating was The Secret.

 …And part of me didn’t think I could accept my body.

 All of this makes sense to me in retrospect.

 What I was really — genuinely, authentically — holding a flame for wasn’t another diet or even weight loss.
 I wanted to feel good, comfortable, accepted, confident, loved.
 I just didn’t realize I could have any of those things in the body I was in.
 And I didn’t know how to deal with the uncomfortable emotions I experienced without taking them out on my body, even if I couldn’t see the connection.

 While it felt counter-intuitive, moving forward with intuitive eating — in conjunction with psychotherapy — allowed me to heal that Inherently Something Wrong With Me festering wound.
 Where diet culture always left me wanting more, intuitive eating felt like a big, cozy chair I could fold myself into.
 Dieting felt like a cool club I could never gain entry into; intuitive eating felt like a homecoming.